mkatherine/ENTS-node-firmware-cluster/README.md

 ## License

-Code in this repository is licensed under MIT unless specified in the file header.
+Code in this repository is licensed under the MIT License unless specified in the file header.
 See @ref LICENSE for full document.

 ## Maintainers